PritamChakrabortyShuvo/Linux/Linux-Theoretical-Concepts.md

 - `Linux:` Highly customizable with many different distributions to choose from.

 ## Linux Interaction
-Linux interaction refers to the methods by which users communicate with and control the Linux operating system, primarily through **shells** & **prompt**.
+Linux interaction refers to the methods by which users communicate with and control the Linux operating system, primarily through **shells** and **prompt**.